grafana/tns/README.md

 ### Go

-To run the TNS demo, you must have Go installed on your local machine since much of the program is written in Go.
-You may also use Go to install some of the following prerequisites as well.
+Since much of the program is written in Go, you should have have Go installed on your local machine.
 Click [here] (https://go.dev/doc/install) for installation instructions.

 ### Docker